pact-foundation/pact-python/examples/http/requests_and_fastapi/README.md

 If using the [`venv`][venv] module, the steps require are:

-1. Create the virtual environment and then activate it:
+1. Create and activate a virtual environment:

     ```console
     python -m venv .venv